miniflux/v2/contrib/bruno/README.md

-This folder contains Miniflux API collection for [Bruno](https://www.usebruno.com).
+This folder contains influxeed-engine API collection for [Bruno](https://www.usebruno.com).

 Bruno is a lightweight alternative to Postman/Insomnia.